 Japan Railway Map

 See our map page for the full interactive map of the JR Rail Network.

 Utilizing Transportation Systems In Japan

-There are a variety of transportation options available when traveling throughout Japan, including:
+There are a variety of transportation options and types of passes available when traveling throughout Japan, including:

 - Buses are rarely used in Japan due to the metro system, but they could be a less expensive option if tourists utilize a night coach instead of a hotel;